Central Department: Economy

 Of the 3,049 industrial plants in the Paraguayan territory, 1,558 are found in the Central department.
 The department's industrial production includes food processing, furniture, clothing, pharmaceuticals, metallurgy, plastic, and ceramics.
 Villeta is home to a large number of industries.
 Central is the second biggest economy of Paraguay, and occupies the second place in attraction of inversions from other countries.
 62% of the population is considered economically active.

 Communications

-There are a lot of AM radio stations.
-Some of them are Radio Cardinal, Radio Ñandutí, Radio Nanawa and Radio Libre.
+AM radio stations include Radio Cardinal, Radio Ñandutí, Radio Nanawa, and Radio Libre.
 There are also numerous television channels and cable transmission services.